 With US-listed ETFs the US withholding tax is recoverable in a non-registered account: you’ll receive a T5 slip that specifies the amount paid.
 Better yet, if you hold these ETFs in an RRSP, you’re exempt from US withholding taxes.
 The downside is that when a US-listed ETF holds international stocks there’s an extra layer of withholding tax applied by the stocks’ native countries.
 There is no way to recover that tax.

 The final category is Canadian-listed ETFs that hold US-listed ETFs.
 These include a number of Canadian iShares and Vanguard funds.
-Rather than holding their underlying stocks directly, for example, the iShares S&P 500 (XSP) and Vanguard MSCI Emerging Markets (VEE) simply hold units of their New York–listed counterparts (IVV and VWO, respectively).
+Rather than holding their underlying stocks directly, they simply hold units of their New York–listed counterparts.

 When you hold these in a taxable account, you can recover taxes withheld by the US-listed ETF, but those withheld by non-US countries are not recoverable.
-In an RRSP, you get two levels of withholding tax and neither is recoverable, which makes this structure particularly tax-inefficient for international equities.
+In an RRSP, you may incur two levels of withholding tax and neither is recoverable, which makes this structure particularly tax-inefficient for international equities.

 Confused yet?
 You’re not alone.
 To provide you with a handy reference I’ve broken down all of the categories, provided examples of common funds in that category, and summarized the tax implications in each type of account.